Mad River, California: Creeks, lakes, rivers, and streams

-Geography

-According to the United States Census Bureau, the CCD has a total area of 155.6 mi2 all land.

 Demographics

 As of the census of 2000, there were 838 people and 433 families residing in the CCD.
 The population density was 0.4 /km2.
 The racial makeup of the CCD was 86.8% White, 0% African American, 0% Native American, 0% Asian, 8.9% from other races, and 4.3% from two or more races.
 Hispanic or Latino of any race were 2.1% of the population.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 35.2 mi2, all of it land.
+According to the United States Census Bureau, the CDP covers an area of 35.2 mi2, all land.

 Climate

 This area experiences hot summers and mild winters.
 According to the Köppen Climate Classification system, Mad River has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

-Climate

-This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 85 F. According to the Köppen Climate Classification system, Keno has a dry-summer humid continental climate, abbreviated "Dsb" on climate maps.